Guide written by:

 The main features of gas barbecues

-Gas barbecues are more complex machines than other models, but they do have several important advantages:
+Gas barbecues are more complex than other models, but they do have several important advantages:

-- A fast heat-up time: allowing you to be more in control over your cooking;
+- Fast heat-up times: allowing you more control over your cooking;

-- Even heat distribution: when the barbecue is topped with a lid, it can function as a convection oven which is ideal for cooking vegetables or bakes;
+- Even heat distribution: when the barbecue is topped with a lid, it can function as a convection oven which is ideal for cooking vegetables or gratins;

 - Precise temperature control;